Where can you, our partners, help youth on their journey?

 Youth to Foster: Males 9 – 17 years of age

 You must possess a cultural competency that embraces and supports diverse cultures of Latin American youth.
 Reside near the BCC Baltimore campus for the child to physically attend school at Board of Child Care.
-Spanish speaking preferred, but not required.
+Spanish speaking is preferred, but not required.

 Foster Care Training